thomaswening/salter/README.md

 **Salter** is a console-based application designed to explore and practice core security concepts in .NET, including user management, encryption, hashing, salting, and password storage.
 The project serves as a learning tool for secure authentication and authorization mechanisms.

+# Features

+- **Password Hasher**: Console utility to create a hash and salt, given user-provided password.

 ## Planned Features

 - **User Management**: Create, delete, and manage users.